LazizbekU/AP-FRQs-2025/Q1/README.md

 This section contains my analysis of Question 1 (Methods and Control Structures):

 #### My initial approach during the exam:
-- i tryed to read minimun.
-This didn't work on my favor, I lost lots of time.
+- I tryed to read minimun.
+This didn't work in my favor because I lost lots of time after I got confused.

 #### My revised solution after review:
 - I made the code much simplier, I didn't overthink it and did the minimum to meet all the conditions.